Author picture Phil Leggetter

 Hookdeck integrations

 Hookdeck streamlines the process of managing events by enabling you to specify an HTTP endpoint for each event source you need to ingest.
-That way, any process that can make an HTTP request can also be available as a data source for use in Hookdeck.
+That way, any code that can make an HTTP request can also be available as a data source for use in Hookdeck.

 Similarly, data destinations are also HTTP endpoints.